Driving With Hand Controls

 If you are a Patient of Craig Hospital, you can work on getting your Hand Control License with their team.

-All other drivers can apply for the CNS Adaptive Driving Certification program.
+Other drivers can apply for the Health Promotion Partners Driving Certification program.

 To find a CDRS in your area, please refer to the Association for Driver Rehabilitation Specialists (ADED)’s website directory.